- Measles, mumps, and rubella are viral infections acquired through inhalation of or contact with infected respiratory droplets.

 - Symptoms for measles include cough, eye irritation, runny nose, spreading red rash, and white lesions in the mouth.
 Mumps presents with swelling of salivary glands on both sides of the face and nonspecific symptoms.
 Rubella presents with a rash, generalized swollen glands, eye irritation, joint pain, and fever.

 - Consequences of measles include severe pneumonia and brain inflammation, leading to death.
 Mumps after puberty can cause painful swelling of the testicles.
 Rubella acquired during pregnancy can result in severe complications of the eyes, heart, ears, and nervous system in the baby.

-- All individuals 12 months and older, born in 1957 or later, without history of disease or of 2 countable doses of live vaccine at any time during their lives should complete a lifetime total of 2 doses of MMR vaccine (spaced by at least 28 days).
-All infants aged 6-11 months should receive 1 dose of MMR vaccine.
+- All individuals 12 months and older, born in 1957 or later, without history of disease or of 2 countable doses of live vaccine at any time during their lives should complete a lifetime total of 2 doses of measles, mumps, rubella (MMR) vaccine (spaced by at least 28 days).
+All infants age 6-11 months should receive 1 dose of MMR vaccine.

 - Vaccine side effects are most commonly fever, rash, and local reactions.

 - Duration of vaccine protection is lifelong; no booster is required.

 Measles (rubeola; red measles), mumps, and rubella (German measles) are contagious viral infections spread from person to person through inhalation of or contact with infected respiratory droplets.
 These infections, each of which can have severe complications, occur nearly worldwide, and risk is greatest for unvaccinated travelers, especially for those exposed in countries with low vaccination rates.
 Humans are the only known natural host for these viruses.